 A magical moment

 Kydland, a native of Norway, shares his story with excitement.
 By the time of the "a-ha moment" at the bus stop, Kydland and Prescott had been intensely focused for quite some time on the best way to model business cycles using various simplifying assumptions.
 One of the assumptions, for instance, involved an economy in which people are all alike and immortal.
-Then suddenly, waiting for the bus and away from the papers, "magically an idea pops into your cranium about something you were struggling with and then you make progress," Kydland says.
+Then suddenly, waiting for the bus that night Kydland says an idea pop into his head and they started making progress.
 In this case, the progress meant game-changing work in macroeconomics.

 How do you make politicians commit to the things they’ve promised?